-Method of Measurement: The quantity to be paid will be the area in square yards of METHYL METHACRYLATE PAVEMENT COLORIZATION of the color specified, measured in place, completed and accepted.
+Method of Measurement:

+The quantity to be paid will be the area in square yards of METHYL METHACRYLATE PAVEMENT COLORIZATION GREEN, measured in place, completed and accepted.

-Basis of Payment: This work will be paid for at the Contract Unit Price per square yard for METHYL METHACRYLATE PAVEMENT COLORIZATION of the COLOR specified, which price will include all material, labor, equipment, and surface preparation needed for the installation.
+Basis of Payment:

+This work will be paid for at the Contract Unit Price per square yard for METHYL METHACRYLATE PAVEMENT COLORIZATION GREEN, which price will include all material, labor, equipment, and surface preparation needed for the installation.